balazskreith/vcollections/README.md

 ### Using Custom Storage

-Now, let's assume you decided to save the content in file, instead of keeping it in the memory.
+Let's assume you decided to save contents in a file, instead of keeping it in the memory.
 Then you need to change the storage as follows:

 ```java